LedFx/LedFx/docs/devices/govee.rst

 H70B1 Curtain Lights 520
 ------------------------

-TBD
+DO NOT PURCHASE FOR LEDFX - No Matrix support

+Reasonable 1d effects, one segment per vertical drop for a total of 20

+Ceases to work about 20

 H6811 Net Lights 480
 --------------------

-NOT RECOMMENDED FOR USE WITH LEDFX
+STRONGLY NOT RECOMMENDED FOR USE WITH LEDFX - Considered incompatible

 No apparent effect from the strech bit, all colors sent are stretched across the first 224 pixels using a correct header.
 No apparent way to use the last 256 pixels.

 82 is the max pixel value to use before pixel stretching to 224 breaks down.

 Not supported by Govee app or Razer Chroma for any LAN relevant effects.

 --------------------------
 Govee Device Configuration